 If your dog has accidents in the kennel or the house when you leave, make sure to take them on a 20-minute walk before you leave.
 They will usually empty themselves on the walk and last longer in the house without an accident.

-Training tip: If you work full time or are unable to let your dog out during the day, get some help.
+Training Tip: If you work full time or are unable to let your dog out during the day, get some help.
 You can ask your friendly “stay at home mom” or retired neighbor if they want to earn some extra money for letting your dog out.
 Or, you can search on google for some local dog walkers in your area.
-There are even an apps for finding your local dog walkers.

 4. Catching them in the Act